NIAGADS/niagads-api-slate-docs/source/includes/_filters.md

 ## Complex expressions

-Filter expressions can be combind using the logical conjunction operator <code>and</code>.
+Filter expressions can be combined using the logical conjunction operator <code>and</code>.
 For example:

 <code>data_source eq ENCODE and biosample like lung and feature neq histone modification</code>